youngker/apparmor-wiki/EnvironmentVariables.md

 - filter - if the rule is matched the variable will be filtered (removed) from the environment. ???Filter part of rule

 - set - if the rule is matched the variable will be set to the provided value

+???allow do we make env rules white listing + black list

 ??? anchored vs. unanchored expressions
 = using ^ and $ vs contains